Michael Billington (critic)

-Michael Keith Billington OBE (born 16 November 1939) is a British author and arts critic.
+Michael Keith Billington (born 16 November 1939) is a British author and arts critic.
 He writes for The Guardian, and was the paper's chief drama critic from 1971 to 2019.
 Billington is "Britain's longest-serving theatre critic" and the author of biographical and critical studies relating to British theatre and the arts.
 He is the authorised biographer of the playwright Harold Pinter (1930–2008).

 Early life and education

 Billington was born on 16 November 1939, in Leamington Spa, Warwickshire, England, and attended Warwick School, an independent boys' school in Warwick.
 He attended St Catherine's College, Oxford, from 1958 to 1961, where he studied English and was appointed theatre critic of Cherwell.
 He graduated with a BA degree.

 As a member of Oxford University Dramatic Society (OUDS), in 1959, Billington played the Priest in The Birds, by Aristophanes, his only appearance as an actor, and, in 1960, he directed a production of Eugène Ionesco's The Bald Prima Donna, a performance of which was attended by Harold Hobson, the drama critic for The Sunday Times.
-Although it won "an Oxford drama competition" and was an entry in that year's National Student Drama Festival (NSDF 1960), which Hobson had co-founded in 1956, Billington's directorial debut was not well received at the Festival, yet Billington credits Hobson with having "changed my life."
-After the Festival, he decided to forego pursuing a career as a theatre practitioner to "follow" Hobson's "footsteps" and become a critic of theatre too; five years later, they would become colleagues at The Times.
+Although it won "an Oxford drama competition" and was an entry in that year's National Student Drama Festival (NSDF 1960), which Hobson had co-founded in 1956, Billington's directorial debut was not well received at the Festival, yet Billington credits Hobson with having "changed my life".
+After the Festival, he decided to forgo pursuing a career as a theatre practitioner to "follow" Hobson's "footsteps" and become a critic of theatre too; five years later, they would become colleagues at The Times.

 Career

 After leaving Oxford in 1961, Billington began working as an arts critic in Liverpool for the Liverpool Daily Post & Echo.
 From 1962 to 1964, he served as public liaison officer and director for the Lincoln Theatre Company, in Lincolnshire.
 From 1965 to 1971, he reviewed television, films, and plays as an arts critic for The Times; from 1968 to 1978, he was also film reviewer for the Birmingham Post, and from 1968 to 1981, for The Illustrated London News.
 In October 1971, he left The Times to become theatre critic for The Guardian.
 Beginning in the 1980s, he was a London arts correspondent for The New York Times, and, since 1988, he has also served as drama critic for Country Life.

 Billington's broadcasting career had begun by 1965.
 Philip French, then a BBC radio producer, asked him to review two short radio plays by the then virtually unknown Tom Stoppard which were being broadcast on the BBC Third Programme.
 Later, he was a presenter (and participant) in Critics Forum (Radio 3), which ended in 1990, and the Kaleidoscope arts programme (Radio 4).
 He has contributed to other British arts and drama radio and television programmes.

-Billington blogs for guardian.co.uk and previously also blogged for Whatsonstage.com.
+Billington blogs for guardian.co.uk and previously also blogged for WhatsOnStage.com.
 Billington left his role as The Guardian's chief theatre critic at the end of 2019, although he continues to write for the newspaper.